Kocherinovo

 Kocherinovo (Кочериново, [kot͡ʃɛˈrinovo]) is a town in southwestern Bulgaria, part of Kyustendil Province.
 It is the administrative centre of Kocherinovo Municipality, which lies in the southern part of Kyustendil Province.
-As of 2013 it has 2,255 inhabitants.
+As of 2013 it had 2,255 inhabitants.

 Kocherinovo is situated close to the left bank of the Struma River; its southernmost neighbourhood Levski lies at the confluence of the Struma and the Rilska River.
 The town is located 70 kilometres south of Sofia, 8 kilometres north of Blagoevgrad and 2 kilometres off European route E79 and Struma motorway, on the way to the Rila Monastery.
 In the 1930s, famous Bulgarian poet Nikola Vaptsarov worked in a Kocherinovo factory near the village of Barakovo as a stoker and a technician.

 The town's name stems from the dialectal word kocherina, a derivative of kocher, "pigsty, section of a shed".
 It is related to the placename Kočerin near Široki Brijeg, Bosnia and Herzegovina and Kocherovo near Gotse Delchev.
 The name was first mentioned in 1878.
 In 1974, Kocherinovo was proclaimed a town.